-As the electrical contractor, Mr Day was responsible for installing a construction switchboard at the site.
+As the electrical contractor, Mr. Day was responsible for installing a construction switchboard at the site.
 This construction switchboard was required to include an isolator switch, fuses for each circuit and residual current devices (RCDs).
-In short, the fuses and the RCD were safety measures which would prevent a worker from being electrocuted, for example, the RCD would trip and turn off the power if there was a short-circuit.
-Mr Day did not correctly install the fuses and did not install the RCD at the site at all.
+In short, the fuses and the RCD were safety measures that would prevent a worker from being electrocuted.
+For example, the RCD would trip and turn off the power if there was a short-circuit.
+Mr. Day did not correctly install the fuses and did not install the RCD at the site at all.

-Mr Day set out to rectify the problems by using a backhoe to dig and fill in the trenches to bury the wiring cable under the ground which were to be connected to temporary freestanding construction switchboards.
-On 27 February 2012, Mr Day and the backhoe operator had completed the works in two areas within the development before Mr Day received a phone call and was called away.
+Mr. Day set out to rectify the problems by using a backhoe to dig and fill in the trenches to bury the wiring cable under the ground, which were to be connected to temporary freestanding construction switchboards.
+On 27 February 2012, Mr. Day and the backhoe operator had completed the works in two areas within the development before Mr. Day received a phone call and was called away.
 The backhoe operator continued on to the third area, assuming that the power had been isolated and asked two labourers to help him.
-One of the labourers, Mr Jason Garrels (the Worker) was electrocuted after he came into contact with live wire and later died.
+One of the labourers, Mr. Jason Garrels (the Worker), was electrocuted after coming into contact with a live wire and later died.
 The Worker was 20 years old and had only worked nine days at the site before his death.

-A Queensland Coronial Inquest found that Mr Day was inexperienced and that, after the incident occurred, he had quickly stripped the main switchboard of all electrical components and had lied about there being a RCD installed.
-The Coroner referred the matter to the Queensland Police to investigate Mr Day’s conduct and the Director of Public Prosecutions to investigate whether Mr Day could be charged with perjury.
+A Queensland Coronial Inquest found that Mr. Day was inexperienced.
+After the incident occurred, he had quickly stripped the main switchboard of all electrical components and had lied about there being a RCD installed.
+The Coroner referred the matter to the Queensland Police to investigate Mr. Day’s conduct and the Director of Public Prosecutions to investigate whether Mr. Day could be charged with perjury.